Ignition timing adjustment on Austin Mini

 The spark plugs are generally numbered from 1 to 4 starting from the spark plug closest to the radiator (1st photo).

-The identification of the high voltage cables will make things easier during reassembly.
+The identification of the ignition wires will make things easier during reassembly.

 Op 04

-Leave the high voltage cables connected to the distributor cap.
+Leave the ignition wires connected to the distributor cap.

 Op 05

-Disconnect the high voltage cable at the coil.
+Disconnect the ignition wire from the ignition coil.
 Pull by hand.

 Op 06